 But perhaps the more significant impact would be on her practice itself.

-In an era where potential clients can Google their attorneys, social media posts live forever – especially ones that suggest a bias against particular political views and labeling people she doesn’t even know as “uneducated.”
+In an era where potential clients can Google their attorneys, social media posts live forever – especially ones that suggest a bias against particular political views and label people she doesn’t even know as “uneducated.”

 And then there’s the perception of elitism.
 Perhaps Ms. Lindsey doesn’t understand why Donald Trump was re-elected.

-This incident serves as a sobering reminder that the line between personal and professional conduct has all but disappeared in our increasingly connected world.
+This incident serves as a sobering reminder that the line between personal and professional conduct has disappeared in our increasingly connected world.
 For attorneys especially, every social media post can have professional consequences.
-In this case, what began as a lunch visit could end up costing much more than just the price of a meal.

 Why Would a Super Lawyer Resort to Cancel Culture?